-This is eerily reminiscent of Gartner’s ombudsman, which Gartner proposes removes the need of Gartner to disclose how much each vendor pays them.
+This is eerily reminiscent of Gartner’s ombudsman, which Gartner proposes removes Gartner’s need to disclose how much each vendor pays them.

-In fact, every single Gartner publication entirely leaves out the fact that any money is exchanged in any way.
-But when asked, they invariably point to the Gartner ombudsman, which is a position that is an employee of Gartner as we cover in the article How to Best Understand Gartner’s Ombudsman.
+Every single Gartner publication entirely leaves out the fact that any money is exchanged in any way.
+But when asked, they invariably point to the Gartner ombudsman, a position that is an employee of Gartner, as we cover in the article How to Best Understand Gartner’s Ombudsman.

 Both JD Power and Gartner state that the money paid to them never influences them.
-Notice how in the case of JD Power this proposal is contradicted by the following quotation.
+Notice how the following quotation contradicts this proposal in the case of JD Power.

 Consumers Digest Editor Rich Dzierwa said the fees don’t influence its picks, and each winner is described in its magazine.
 But its Web site displays only the reviews of cars from auto makers that paid a licensing fee.
 Winners who don’t pay the magazine are listed on the site as winners, but no further information about those models is given. – WSJ

-This statement self falsifies.
-Only paying winners have a full an actual profile.
+This statement is falsified.
+It is only paying winners to have a complete actual profile.
 It should go without saying that no legitimate research would have two ways of presenting the findings.
-That is one way for entities that paid and a second for those that did not pay.
-In the case of Gartner, vendors come in and drop out entirely from Magic Quadrants depending upon the year.
+That is one way for entities that paid and a second for those that did not.
+In Gartner’s case, vendors come in and drop out entirely from Magic Quadrants, depending upon the year.
 And it is not as if the vendor stopped doing business.
 This appears to be something similar.
-Some years vendors pay and get profiled and other years they don’t and are excluded.
+Some years, vendors pay and get profiled, while others don’t and are excluded.

-Being able to exclude vendors is important.
-Without the ability to excluded or reduce the scores of the vendors, both JD Power and Gartner would lose their power over vendors — and realistically, if vendors did not think that they could influence JD Power and Gartner, they would not pay them.
+Being able to exclude vendors is essential.
+Without the ability to exclude or reduce the vendors’ scores, both JD Power and Gartner would lose their power over vendors — and realistically, if vendors did not think they could influence JD Power and Gartner, they would not pay them.

 Not Knowing The Method Used to Develop the Ranking or What Research Is

-It has been the position of Brightwork Research & Analysis for years that the majority of those that are influenced by Gartner never spend the time to investigate how Gartner functions, and also are not familiar with the rules of research.
-This also applies to those that are impressed with JD Power’s ratings.
+It has been Brightwork Research & Analysis’s position for years that most of those that Gartner influences never spend the time investigating how Gartner functions and is not familiar with the rules of research.
+This also applies to those who are impressed with JD Power’s ratings.

-This is illuminated in a similar way about JD Power.
+This is illuminated in a similar way to JD Power.

 Jeff Galak, an associate professor of marketing at Carnegie Mellon University, says it’s this exact lack of knowledge that makes the award such a trustworthy prize.
 “People have no idea what it is,” he says.
 “If you say to somebody, ‘I have an award for the best cow,’ they don’t know how to evaluate a cow.
 But this award is ostensibly official-sounding.” – Vox

-In both cases, Gartner and JD Power tout the fact that their audience believes each does not change their rankings based upon their vendor compensation.
+In both cases, Gartner and JD Power tout that their audience believes each does not change their rankings based upon their vendor compensation.

 Some biggie at J.D.
 Power stands by the company’s assertion that the survey and consulting sides of the business are separate entities.